python-trio/trio-owfs/docs/source/introduction.rst

 devices, free buses which have been disconnected, and de-locate (i.e. remove the bus attribute from) devices that can no longer be found.

-Trio-OWFS transparently supports the `DS2509 <http://owfs.org/uploads/DS2409.html>`
+AsyncOWFS transparently supports the `DS2509 <http://owfs.org/uploads/DS2409.html>`
 bus coupler, by creating (and auto-scanning) two buses for its ``main`` and ``aux`` ports.
 Don't change its settings yourself; you're likely to confuse your ``owserver``.